Derek Wax: Television

 Wax teamed up with Peter Bowker in 2014 for the three-part mini-series about the IRA bombing in Manchester, which was titled From There to Here.
 The drama starred Philip Glenister, Morven Christie, Bernard Hill, Steven Mackintosh, Saskia Reeves, Liz White and Daniel Rigby.

 Shortly after, Wax worked as executive producer for the Channel 4 and AMC sci-fi series Humans.
 The first series of the show, written by Sam Vincent and Jonathan Brackley and set in a parallel present, explored the impact of a suburban family who buy a humanoid robot.
 The show quickly received acclaim in both the United States and Britain, with The Guardian calling the show the "biggest drama hit in 20 years" for Channel 4.
 Due to the show's popularity, it was renewed for a second season.

 In 2015, he was announced as the executive producer on the drama Capital.
 It was based on John Lanchester's novel of the same name.
-The three-part serial was adapted by Peter Bowker for BBC One, and aired in November 2015.
+The three-part serial was adapted by Peter Bowker for BBC One, was directed by Euros Lyn, and aired in November 2015.
+It starred Toby Jones, Rachel Stirling, Adeel Akhtar, Lesley Sharp, Wunmi Mosaku, and Gemma Jones.
 The drama won the International Emmy Award for Best Mini-Series in November 2016.

-In early 2017, Wax left Kudos to set up the independent production company Wild Mercury under the umbrella of Endemol Shine Group.
+In early 2017, Wax left Kudos to set up the independent production company Wild Mercury under Banijay Group.

-Wild Mercury Productions has a number of other projects currently in development, with UK and US broadcasters.
-It was announced that the first project from Wild Mercury Productions will be Troy: Fall of a City for BBC One, David Farr's retelling of the Trojan War, to be produced in association with Kudos.
-The series will be co-produced by Netflix.

 Wax continued in his executive producer role on Kudos' eight-part second series of Humans which aired to critical acclaim on Channel 4 in October 2016.
 Humans was recommissioned for a third season in 2017, and aired in June 2018 as a co-production between Kudos and Wild Mercury Productions.

-In 2020, it was announced that Wax would serve as executive producer on two new series: The Rig for Amazon Prime, to be written by David Macpherson, and The Sixth Commandment for BBC One, to be written by Sarah Phelps.